HagopB/cyclegan/README.md

 # CycleGAN #

 ### What is this repository for?
-Implementation of CycleGan model in Keras, ([original implementation link](https://github.com/junyanz/CycleGAN))
+Implementation of CycleGan model in Keras ([original implementation link](https://github.com/junyanz/CycleGAN)).

 ### How do I get set up ?
 Install Anaconda 3